amargo/pdf-extractor/README.md

 - If OCR fails, the tool will automatically fall back to native extraction
 - For best results with Hungarian text, ensure the Hungarian language data is properly installed
 - Verify Tesseract installation with: `tesseract --list-langs` (should show 'hun' in the list)

+### AI Processing Issues

+- If the OpenAI package is not installed, AI processing will be skipped
+- If the API key is invalid or missing, AI processing will be skipped
+- If API calls fail, the tool will retry with exponential backoff
+- If all retries fail, it will fall back to using the native text

 ### Image Extraction